resonatehq/blog/blog/2024-10-22-transparent-batching-with-the-resonate-python-sdk/index.md

 ```

 But what if the application received 1000 new users per second?
-The database would lock on each query and the application probably wouldn't be able to keep up with all the demand.
+The database would save to durable storage on each query and the application probably wouldn't be able to keep up with all the demand.
 Each second there would be a longer and longer delay for users to get added to the database.
-We can imagine that, if these user creation requests were synchronous, and coming over a network, that many of them would timeout while waiting for their turn to get a row in the database.
+We can imagine that, if these user creation requests were coming over a network, that many of them would timeout while waiting for their turn to get a row in the database.

 In this very simplified example, we might now consider batching SQL queries so that more user rows are created per commit.